 Hampton City Schools does not discriminate on the basis of race, color, national origin, sex, disability, age or other protected classes in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: Robbin G. Ruth, Executive Director of Human Resources

-Cobbin G. Ruth, Executive Director of Human Re One Franklin Street, Hampton, VA 23669 757-727-2318
+One Franklin Street, Hampton, VA 23669 757-727-2318